n8n-io/n8n-docs/docs/hosting/user-management.md

 # User management

 !!! info "Feature availability"

+		* Not available on Desktop
+		* Limited Cloud plans.
+Refer to [Cloud Pricing](https://n8n.io/pricing/){:target=_blank .external-link} for more information.
-		This feature isn't available on Desktop.
-Cloud users can't configure SMTP or email templates.
+		* Cloud users can't configure SMTP or email templates.

 User management in n8n allows you to invite people to work in your n8n instance.
 It includes: